Interviews

 They can place a personal order on my website.

 Asaf Einy was born in 1987 in Kibbutz Sde Boker; he currently lives and works in Tel Aviv-Yafo.
-Einy holds a BFA from the Bezalel Academy of Arts and Design’s Fine Arts department.
+Einy, who works in stills and video, holds a BFA from the Bezalel Academy of Arts and Design’s Fine Arts department.
 In his works, Einy casts his gaze on male models at the social and political fringes of society.
 His photographs, created in the charged meeting point between the documentary, directed, and commercial junctures of photography, seek to examine the ways in which bodies are reshaped by social and political environments, and vice versa.
 For Einy, the very act of photography is a possibility of intimacy, which mostly remains unfulfilled.

 "There’s a sentence at the beginning of the book: “This week will be radiant in every way.”
 This isn’t a formal dedication, it’s a sentence from a fortune cookie I had opened while in Naples.
 I see it as a kind of dedication or blessing directed at anyone who might leaf through the book."